Learning And Development Visa Sponsorship Jobs in California

 Which companies sponsor visas for learning and development roles in California?

 Large technology companies with California headquarters, including Apple, Google, Meta, and Salesforce, are among the most active sponsors for learning and development roles.
-Healthcare systems like Kaiser Permanente and Dignity Health, along with entertainment companies such as Disney and Netflix in Los Angeles, also have established L&D functions that have sponsored H-1B workers.
+Healthcare systems like Kaiser Permanente and Dignity Health, along with entertainment companies such as Disney and Netflix in Los Angeles, also have established L&D functions that have sponsored H-1B visa workers.
 Larger employers with dedicated HR and legal infrastructure are generally more willing to initiate sponsorship than smaller firms.

 Which visa types are most common for learning and development roles in California?